Today I will discuss and review the best fly reels under $100 dollars and some fly reels under 50 USD.

 - Needs a little maintenance

-2. OKUMA SLV Fly Reels – Top Fly Reel For 100
+2. OKUMA SLV Fly Reels – Best Fly Reel Under 50$

 The line’s storage capacity is ample due to its big radius.
 You can go after the fastest fish and not get short of backing.
 Also, the drag system is corrosion-resistant and can be easily used for catching sea fish.
 The drag strength is also sufficient, if not too much.
 Furthermore, the roller bearings glide the drag smoothly and without any bumps.